Public Diplomacy

 Corona - Diplomacy communication models.jpg

-Public diplomacy only exists when the communicator is a diplomat and the audience is a private person under the jurisdiction of a different sovereign polity.
+Public diplomacy only exists when the communicator is a diplomat and the audience is a private person under the jurisdiction of a different sovereign political entity.
 Therefore:

 1. Communication across sovereign jurisdictions where the communicator is a private person and the audience is a diplomat is not diplomacy or public diplomacy.